-Attribute Name Attribute Value's KMIP Type Encoding Key Role Type In Scope for Attribute Usage UID A KEK is always expected to specify this entry.
+Attribute Name Attribute Value's KMIP Type Encoding Key Role Type In Scope for Attribute Usage UID Specifies the TCG KEK Object's UID that a TPer SHALL associate with the injected key in the KeyEncryptionKey Table.
+A KEK is always expected to specify this entry.
 NamespaceID • Specifies the Namespace ID that a TPer SHALL associate with the injected key.

-Attribute Value's KMIP Type Encoding TPer's Expected Behavior Key Role Type In Scope for Attribute Usage UID A KEK is always expected to specify this entry.
+Attribute Value's KMIP Type Encoding TPer's Expected Behavior Key Role Type In Scope for Attribute Usage UID Specifies the TCG KEK Object's UID that a TPer SHALL associate with the injected key in the KeyEncryptionKey Table.
+A KEK is always expected to specify this entry.
 KeyTag Specifies the Key Tag value in specified Namespace ID that a TPer SHALL associate with the injected key.
 A DEK is always expected to specify these attributes.